johnalison/WorkingPhilosophy/BookNotes/TheMindIlluminated.md

   - Meditation on harmless sources of pain gives us Insight into the nature of desire and aversion by seeing how resistance and impatience create suffering.
   - Physical pain is unavoidable, but suffering of every kind is optional.
   - You have mastered stage three when forgetting and mind-wandering no longer occur, and the breath stays continuously in conscious awareness.
-    The mind still roams, but is tethered to the meditation object
+    The mind still roams, but is tethered to the meditation object.
   - The ability to continuously sustain attention on the meditation object is remarkable, take satisfaction in your accomplishment.
 You can now do something most people cant.